How to make an Installer/Setup from your VB.Net Project

 Making an installer is essential for the deployment of your created system especially when you need to install your project from the source to another computer.

-First of all, the following applications I used during this tutorial are the following:
+First of all, the following applications I used during this tutorial of How to make an Installer/Setup from your VB.Net Project are the following:

 - Microsoft Visual Studio 2013.